Teen's suffocation death in van to spur 911 center changes

 Breaking News Emails

-The strange circumstances and failed response in the death of Ohio 16-year-old Kyle Plush after being trapped in a minivan is getting intense attention — and bringing change.
+On Monday, they pledged sweeping reforms, and said the City Council's approval of $454,000 to increase staffing and upgrade technology at the emergency response center would be part of a 12-month action plan.

-Cincinnati's acting city manager plans to present an "action plan" to City Council members Monday for the emergency response center while police are expected to soon wrap up their internal investigation into the the teen's two 911 calls for help April 10 while parked near his school.
+Police officials were wrapping up their internal investigation into Plush's two 911 calls for help on April 10 while he was parked near his school, and are expected to make their results public on Wednesday.

-His father found his body about five hours after the first call, with the boy somehow pinned by a third-row seat in the back of the van.
-The Hamilton County Coroner's Office said his death was accidental, caused by asphyxia due to chest compression.
+Plush's father found his body about five hours after the first call, with the boy somehow pinned by a third-row seat in the back of the van.

 Breaking News Emails

-The City Council last week approved spending $454,000 for increasing staffing and upgrading technology at the emergency response center.
-It's been plagued for years with staffing and operational problems, which have been spotlighted since Plush's death.
+A scathing memo by a former 911 dispatcher made public in February claimed that dysfunction fostered by management at the center "poses a threat to members of the public."

+Plush's case was the worst possible outcome of the flawed system, city officials say.

-Emergency operators were first alerted to the incident when Plush used his iPhone's voice-activated Siri function to call 911 at 3:14 p.m.
+Emergency operators were first alerted to the trapped teen when he used his iPhone's voice-activated Siri function to call 911 at 3:14 p.m.
 ET, Cincinnati police said.

 "I'm stuck in my van outside the Seven Hills [unintelligible] parking lot," Plush, who was audibly gasping between words, said in the call.